Community Development Factsheets: Mental Health, Social Isolation & Homelessness

 This factsheet, the second in a series, explores what works for community development and health partnerships as they work together to mitigate social isolation and improve well-being in both urban and rural communities across the nation.

-The Intersection of Community Development & Mental Health
+The Intersection of Community Development and Mental Health

 A safe home and thriving neighborhood improves both physical and mental health, and Community Health Needs Assessments of many health systems identify mental health as a high priority.
 Community development organizations across the country can contribute to improved wellness and better mental health outcomes, also addressing the disproportionate burden on historically marginalized communities.